| A SHORT

-Forecast N/W to diminish by S/W 20-25 knots by evening
+Forecast N/W to diminish by

 I waited for slack high water at 1130 before lowering the mast and motoring back under the bridge to Pugwash.
 A sloppy sea still ran in Pictou Roads.
 Naomi rose and slammed over short, steep waves.
 A green buoy bobbed a distance to windward.
 I wished I had a large-scale chart of the harbour approaches to indicate how far to seaward I must travel to clear Pugwash Reef.
 Finally I cleared the reef and swung Naomi to starboard.
 The northwesterly headwind became a more congenial breeze on the quarter.
 My destination was

 While cruising along the coast, I encountered (above) the luxury yacht